Rdatatable/data.table/README.md

   32. `rbindlist` stack imbalance on all `NULL` list elements is now fixed.
 Closes [#980](https://github.com/Rdatatable/data.table/issues/980).
 Thanks to @ttuggle.

+  33. List columns can be assigned to columns of `factor` type by reference.
+Closes [#936](https://github.com/Rdatatable/data.table/issues/936).
+Thanks to @richierocks for the minimal example.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).